Deshaun Watson settles 20 of 24 sexual misconduct lawsuits – KION546

 HOUSTON (AP) — Cleveland Browns quarterback Deshaun Watson has reached an agreement to settle 20 of the 24 civil lawsuits that had been filed by women who accused him of sexual assault and harassment, an attorney for the women said Tuesday.

-Watson has been accused by massage therapists of harassing, assaulting or touching them during appointments when he was playing for the Houston Texans.
+Buzbee, who represents all 24 women, said the terms of the settlements are “confidential” and that his legal team “won’t comment further on the settlements or those cases.”

-The first 22 lawsuits were filed in March and April 2021, with the latest two being filed since HBO’s “Real Sports with Bryant Gumbel” aired an interview last month with two of the women who detailed their encounters with Watson.
+The first 22 lawsuits were filed in March and April 2021.
+The last two lawsuits were filed after HBO’s “Real Sports with Bryant Gumbel” aired an interview last month with two of the women who detailed their encounters with Watson.

+The settlement also comes after The New York Times reported earlier this month that Watson had booked massage appointments with at least 66 different women over 17 months while he played for the Texans.
+The report also said that a Texans representative had provided Watson with a nondisclosure agreement that he gave to some of the women to sign.

+Rusty Hardin, Watson’s lead attorney, did not immediately return an email seeking comment.

 NFL spokesman Brian McCarthy said the settlements have “no impact on the collectively bargained disciplinary process.”